tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Groovy for IBM UrbanCode Build

 Groovy is an object-oriented programming language for the Java platform.
-It is a dynamic language and can be used as a scripting language.
-The Groovy plug-in is an automation-type plug-in that provides a step for running user-defined
+It is a dynamic language and can be used as ascripting language.

 ---